 To prepare GIS data for UE4, you’re going to need some GIS Software.

-This tutorial uses an older version, Global Mapper 13, but you can mimic the processes in recent versions, QGIS, or similar.
+This tutorial uses QGIS Version 3.12, but you can copy the processes in other recent versions.

 Image Editing Software (e.g. Adobe Photoshop)

 You’ll need image editing software to generate the landscape layer masks.

 We use Adobe Photoshop CS in this tutorial.

 Again, freeware options exist (e.g. GIMP) so you can replicate the processes shown here in that or similar.
 We’ll create some GIMP tutorials soon too.

 Procedural Landscape Ecosystem – Blueprints/Materials: